-The Corporation is exposed to credit risk as a result of the risk of counterparties defaulting on their obligations.
+The Corporation is exposed to the risk of counterparties defaulting on their obligations.
 The Corporation monitors and limits its exposure to credit risk on a continuous basis.
 The credit risk related to cash and cash equivalents is mitigated by the Corporation's treasury policies on assessing and monitoring the credit exposures of counterparties.